 These transmitters weigh only five grams and have the capability to relay specific location data for several years.
 The data we receive daily allow us to answer specific questions about migration such as the:

 - Identification of important feeding and roosting locations at migratory stopover sites such as Cape Cod

 - Timing and patterns of migration

-- Location and use of tropical wintering sites
+- Location of Arctic and sub-Arctic nesting sites and use of tropical wintering sites

 - Identification of threats the birds encounter and danger zones during migration